-Principle 5 - Make timely and balanced disclosure Recommendation 5.1: MRL Corporate Governance Document: Continuous Disclosure Policy A listed entity should: Compliant with ASX Recommendations $\checkmark$ Document available √ On Group's Website (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and The Group has a Contin commitment to: principles contained in
+Principle 5 - Make timely and balanced disclosure

+A listed entity should:

+- (a) have a written policy for complying with its continuous disclosure obligations under the Listing Rules; and - (b) disclose that policy or a summary of it.

+MRL Corporate Governance Document: Continuous Disclosure Policy

+Compliant with ASX Recommendations V Document available √ On Company website

+The Group has a Continuous Disclosure Policy which demonstrates its commitment to:

-- (b) disclose that policy or a summary of it. - complying with the general and continuous disclosure principles contained in the Corporations Act and the ASX Listing rules; - preventing selective or inadvertent disclosure of material price sensitive information; - ensuring shareholders and the market are provided with full and timely information about the Group's activities; - ensuring that all market participants have equal opportunity to receive externally available information issued by the Group.
+- complying with the general and continuous disclosure principles contained in the Corporations Act and the ASX Listing rules; - preventing selective or inadvertent disclosure of material price sensitive information; - ensuring shareholders and the market are provided with full and timely information about the Group's activities; - ensuring that all market participants have equal opportunity to receive externally available information issued by the Group.